oliverrees/oliverrees-website/src/_posts/jet-clock.md

 ### Get the kit

 I can send you a kit with everything you need for the clock version, using the API that I built.
 You can assemble it in minutes and need no technical knowledge.

-I'm not sure exactly how much it will cost (massively depends on how many 3D prints I can get done at once), but I'm hoping it will be less than £140/$180 which is roughly what I paid for the components and a year of FlightRadar24 lookups.

-If you're interested in a kit, leave your email below and I'll send through more details.
+If you're interested in a kit, you can find it [here](https://jetclock.io/products/jetclock-kit).